‘Running the race of life:’ Couple who got engaged at Gasparilla Distance Classic to retire

 TAMPA, Fla.
 (WFLA) – A couple who got engaged after running a half marathon at the Gasparilla Distance Classic and then went off to run eight other classics together are retiring this year.

-Marshall Gross and Liz Joyner got engaged at the finish line in 2011.
+Marshall Gross and Elizabeth Anne Joyner got engaged at the finish line in 2011.

 “I ran the entire race, all 13.1 miles with the ring in my pocket,” Gross said.